edrochenski/juvo/TASKS.md

 * Add unit tests for everything we can

 ## `JuvoClient`
-* All configurable option to summon the but with 'botnick[ ,.:-]'
+* All configurable option to summon the but with 'nick[ ,.:-]'

 ## `JuvoProcess.Net.Irc`
 * Add ability to connect with SSL